Code of Conduct

 - Respect the privacy–both physical and digital–of others.

 If you want to take a picture, make sure you have consent from the participants.
-Wearing a yellow lanyard signifies people who have asked not to be photographed.
+Wearing a red lanyard signifies people who have asked not to be photographed.

 Follow the Chatham House Rule when mentioned.